Links on Android Authority may earn us a commission. Learn more.

 Apple AirPods Pro vs Apple AirPods (3rd generation): Sealed or unsealed?

-Apple’s released a lot of AirPods, and while the AirPods Pro were the go-to option compared to the generations before, it’s possible (albeit unlikely) that’s no longer the case.
-The Apple AirPods (3rd generation) come with a somewhat different shape and a few new features.
-How do they compare to Apple’s only sealed wireless earbuds?
+Apple’s released a lot of AirPods, and while the AirPods Pro were the go-to option compared to the generations before.
+Then the Apple AirPods (3rd generation) came with a somewhat different shape and a few new features.
+How do they compare to Apple’s first sealed wireless earbuds?

 Do the AirPods Pro fit more securely than the Apple AirPods (3rd generation)?

 When the Apple AirPods Pro came out, the benefits over the AirPods (2019) were obvious.
-Both are well-made and sturdy, with good touch controls and strong magnets to keep them in their cases, but the superior audio performance of the AirPods Pro made them an obvious winner.
-That’s still true with the Apple AirPods (3rd generation).
+Both are well-made and sturdy, with good touch controls and strong magnets to keep them in their cases.
+But the superior audio performance of the AirPods Pro made them an obvious winner.
+That was still true with the Apple AirPods (3rd generation).

 This time around, Apple changed the shape of this AirPods model so it fits more comfortably in more ears.
 The AirPods (3rd generation) feature a rounder shape with a new speaker array and software to reduce the amount of bass lost from their unsealed fit.